AstraZeneca (NASDAQ:AZN) Issues FY 2021 Earnings Guidance

 AstraZeneca (NASDAQ:AZN) issued an update on its FY 2021 earnings guidance on Friday morning.
-The company provided earnings per share guidance of $2.525-$2.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.270.
+The company provided EPS guidance of $2.525-$2.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.270.
 The company issued revenue guidance of -.

-AstraZeneca (NASDAQ:AZN) last issued its quarterly earnings data on Thursday, November 11th.
+AstraZeneca (NASDAQ:AZN) last issued its quarterly earnings results on Thursday, November 11th.
 The company reported $0.54 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.62 by ($0.08).
-The company had revenue of $9.74 billion for the quarter, compared to the consensus estimate of $9.58 billion.
-AstraZeneca had a net margin of 4.49% and a return on equity of 29.53%.
-The firm’s revenue for the quarter was up 48.1% on a year-over-year basis.
-During the same quarter last year, the company earned $0.47 EPS.
-Sell-side analysts expect that AstraZeneca will post 2.58 earnings per share for the current year.
+AstraZeneca had a return on equity of 29.53% and a net margin of 4.49%.
+The business had revenue of $9.74 billion for the quarter, compared to analysts’ expectations of $9.58 billion.
+During the same quarter in the previous year, the firm posted $0.47 EPS.
+AstraZeneca’s revenue was up 48.1% on a year-over-year basis.
+On average, equities research analysts forecast that AstraZeneca will post 2.59 earnings per share for the current fiscal year.

-An institutional investor recently bought a new position in AstraZeneca stock.
-OLD Mission Capital LLC bought a new position in AstraZeneca PLC (NASDAQ:AZN) during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund bought 138,339 shares of the company’s stock, valued at approximately $7,581,000.
-Institutional investors own 14.09% of the company’s stock.
+A hedge fund recently bought a new stake in AstraZeneca stock.
+OLD Mission Capital LLC purchased a new stake in AstraZeneca PLC (NASDAQ:AZN) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund purchased 138,339 shares of the company’s stock, valued at approximately $7,581,000.
+14.09% of the stock is owned by hedge funds and other institutional investors.

 AstraZeneca Plc is a holding company, which engages in the research, development, and manufacture of pharmaceutical products.
 Its pipeline are used for the following therapy areas: oncology, cardiovascular, renal, metabolism, and respiratory.
 The company was founded on June 17, 1992 and is headquartered in Cambridge, the United Kingdom.